KevinFlanagan7/PP5-Golf-Shop/README.md

 - Provides a checkout form for the user to provide contact and shipping details.

+- Links to create an account or login so details in the form can be saved.

 - Displays the order summary and total cost.

 - Option to enter card details and complete order with a message informing user the amount card will be charged.